maurer2/html-newsletters-and-mjml/slides/slides.md

 ### Technical details

 * Version 4 was rewritten in vanillaJS
-* Syntax plugins for common editors like VSCode
+* Plugins for common editors like VSCode
 * Supported by module bundlers like Webpack and task runners like Gulp
 * Provides quality of live improvements like watch tasks and linter
 * Can be used with React and template engines
-* Can be run standalone via npx
+* Can be used standalone via npx

 ---